bigbluebutton/bigbluebutton-api-php/README.md

 ## Usage

 You should have environment variables ```BBB_SECURITY_SALT``` and ```BBB_SERVER_BASE_URL``` defined in your sever.
+\*if you are using Laravel you can add it in your .env

 The you will be able to call BigBlueButton API of your server.
 A simple usage example for create meeting looks like: